|

 WiFi.
 What could be the problem?

-driver for your adapter, the configuration settings (including
+replace the driver for your adapter, the configuration settings

-preferred networks and passwords) may be lost, so you may have to
+(including preferred networks and passwords) may be lost, so you

-re-configure the adapter.
-If your adapter has been configured and
+may have to re-configure the adapter.
+If your adapter has been

-still can't connect, please disable and re-enable it in Device
+configured and still can't connect, please disable and re-enable it

 Q. Some

-this normal?
-What if want to monitor these channels?
+controls.
+Is this normal?
+What if want to monitor these

-country, your wireless adapter may not support all the channels
+on your country, your wireless adapter may not support all the

-shown in that window.
-The channels that are available for use in a
+channels shown in that window.
+The channels that are available for

-particular country differ according to the regulations of that
+use in a particular country differ according to the regulations of

-country.
-In the United States, for example, FCC regulations only
+that country.
+In the United States, for example, FCC regulations

 firmware of the wireless adapters being sold in the US is typically